douglasgreen/codesmith/docs/grammar.md

 A valid file consists of one or more statements.

-A statement is an optional comment, followed by a word, followed by zero or more expressions, terminated with a semicolon.
+A statement is an optional comment, followed by a word, followed by zero or more expressions, terminated with a semicolon or a block.

-An expression is a word, number, string, block, list, map, or other mark.
+An expression is a word, number, string, list, map, or other mark.

 A block is a left curly brace, followed by one or more statements, followed by a right curly brace.